Morinori | Biwa Performer & Installation Artist|Reimagining The Tale of the Heike

 Artist Statement

-Through the Japanese classic The Tale of the Heike, she explores how narrative and the sound of the Biwa resonate beyond time.
+Through the Japanese classical epic The Tale of the Heike, she explores how narrative and the sound of the biwa resonate across time.

-In her recent works, she transforms traditional recitation into spatial experience, weaving sound, air, and the gentle movement of cloth and form.
+In her recent works, she transforms traditional recitation into spatial experiences, weaving sound, air, and the subtle movement of cloth and materials into immersive environments.

-Her installations search for the boundary—SAKAI—that lies between “here” and “there,” between presence and absence.
+Her installations investigate the boundary—SAKAI—that lies between “here” and “there,” between presence and absence.

-Her practice seeks to reconstruct the cultural spirit of Japan’s ancient performing arts as a form of contemporary art.
+Her practice seeks to reinterpret and reconstruct the spiritual and cultural foundations of Japan’s ancient performing arts as a form of contemporary art.

 Selected Works